-I turned to Instagram and did a poll in my stories to learn techniques people use for stress relief that aren’t high impact.
+I turned to Instagram and did a poll in my stories to learn the low-impact techniques other people use for stress relief.
 I also asked why they used them.
 The answers were even more creative and personal than I could have imagined.
 I’d heard some of these before, but understanding the deeper meanings behind them really struck a chord for me.
 They have been huge in our transition and gave us new go-to activities for the future.

 Check out their suggestions and the reasons they work so well for them below!
 How do you reduce stress?

 1. Listen or Dance to House Music